Sinus Health & Allergies - Cockroaches

-Caution: As insurance has become a “for profit” business, money spent on patient care is diverted from insurance company profit.
+Caution: As insurance has become a “for profit” business, money spent on patient care is heavily scrutinized to increase insurance company profits.
 Therefore, perform your due diligence to make sure that your insurance company will cover the care you need and deserve.
 You are entitled to a copy of your insurance contract that will list in detail the exclusions to your policy.
-We have found these exclusions up to 30 or 40 pages into the contract!
-Speaking to an insurance representative provides you minimal protection as they do not necessarily have a vested interest in paying for more benefits.
+Speaking to an insurance representative provides you minimal protection without documentation of the benefits.

 How can I keep cockroaches out of my home?

 - Seal all food and especially garbage in contains with tight lids, making sure never to leave uncovered food alone on the kitchen countertops or dining room table

 - Wipe surfaces after eating, disposing of food crumbs and spilled liquids